-Sound Attenuation – Diesel Powered Equipment
+Sound Attenuation: Diesel Powered Equipment

 Diesel-powered equipment, with its many advantages, does have the drawback of being somewhat noisy.
-When placed in a room/enclosure with poor sound-absorption characteristics, this noise can be deafening and quite disturbing to those who find themselves in its environs.
+When placed in a room/enclosure with poor sound-absorption characteristics, this noise can be deafening and quite disturbing to those who find themselves in its vicinity.

 As a manufacturer of removable insulation blankets, we are often called upon to provide sound attenuation as well.
 While standard removable insulation blankets do offer some sound attenuation properties, the correct solution is often a combination of removable blankets, composite foam barrier materials, insulation boards, and barrier curtains.
 The right choice depends on a number of factors particular to each situation.

 Sound is a change in atmospheric pressure that is interpreted by the ear.
 The sound pressure level heard by a person in a room is determined both by the sound power radiated by the source of the sound and the acoustic characteristics of the room.

 The most common way of measuring sound is in Decibels [dB], which measure both sound power and sound pressure levels and are expressed in logarithmic terms.
 Tolerable noise is accepted as 85dBs.
 (OSHA standard 29 CFR 1910.95).

 To identify the root cause of a noise problem, sound has to be further analyzed into frequency levels [Hz Hertz], which for convenience are separated into 8 or 9 octaves on a frequency scale.

 To engineer sound attenuation solutions, ideally, both the dB ratings and Octave band Frequency Analysis report are needed.
 This enables an Acoustics Engineer to address the complete situation within the practical limitations of the available materials and constraints of the individual case.